coder/coder/docs/admin/workspace-proxies.md

 A workspace proxy is a relay connection a developer can choose to use when connecting with their workspace over SSH, a workspace app, port forwarding, etc.
-Dashboard connections and API calls (e.g. the workspaces list) are not served over workspace proxies.
+Dashboard connections and API calls (such as the workspaces list) are not served over workspace proxies.

 ![ProxyDiagram](../images/workspaceproxy/proxydiagram.png)